MakePrintable turns 3D models into printable objects

 The service offers three free fixes a month and 10 fixes for $7.
 They also offer an API that connects to Autodesk and other 3D platforms.

-The most interesting aspect of the product is its ability to recduce and optimize volume.
+The most interesting aspect of the product is its ability to reduce and optimize volume.
 This means you can reduce the total amount of material in an object which can save you a few bucks if you send the model off to be printed or want to do it yourself on your own printer.

 The origin story is also pretty cool.